sformel/doodads/rsync_for_Cypress.md

 Last updated 26, Nov 2018

-Installation:  rsync may already be installed on your mac or linux computer.  check by typing "rsync".
+Installation:  rsync may already be installed on your mac or linux computer.  check by typing "rsync" in terminal.
 If not, start googling to install it.
 If you're not familiar with rsync, this is a good place to start:

 [https://explainshell.com/explain/1/rsync]()